Report: Worlds Largest Airship In The Works

 Key Takeaways:

-• Google co-founder Sergey Brin is reportedly financing the construction of a massive, high-tech airship, over 650 feet long, at a former airship hangar at Moffett Field.
+• Google co-founder Sergey Brin is reportedly funding the construction of a massive, high-tech airship in a former hangar at Moffett Field in Silicon Valley.

-• A key design feature will be its ability to control buoyancy by taking in or releasing air, eliminating the need for ballast.
+• It will feature an innovative buoyancy control system that takes in or releases air, eliminating the need for traditional ballast.

 See a mistake?
 Contact us.